juanmanuel96/flask-mongodb/docs/collections.md

 #### Write Queries

 - `insert_one`: Inserts one single document into the collection and returns a representation of the model
-- `update_one`: Updates only one document in the collection, default update type is `$set`, returns a representation of the model
+- `update_one`: Updates only one document in the collection.
+Default update type is `$set`.
+Returns a representation of the model
 - `delete_one`: Deletes a single document in the collection, returns the pymongo result
+- `delete_many`: Deletes all documents that match the query, returns the pymongo result.

 ### ReferenceManager